BelfrySCAD/BOSL2/WRITING_DOCS.md

     //   denote a paragraph break with a comment line with three
     //   trailing spaces, or just a period.
     //   .
+    //   You can have links in this text to functions, modules, or
+    //   constants in other files by putting the name in double-
+    //   braces like {{cyl()}} or {{lerp()}} or {{DOWN}}.
+If you want to
+    //   link to another file, or section in another file you can use
+    //   a manual markdown link like [Section: Cuboids](shapes.scad#section-cuboids).
+    //   .
     //   The end of the block is denoted by a line without a comment.
     //   or a line that is unindented after the comment.

 Which outputs Markdown code that renders like:

->## Section: Foobar
+> ## Section: Foobar
->You can have several lines of markdown formatted text here.
+> You can have several lines of markdown formatted text here.
->You just need to make sure that each line is indented, with
+> You just need to make sure that each line is indented, with
->at least three spaces after the comment marker.
+> at least three spaces after the comment marker.
 You can
->denote a paragraph break with a comment line with three
+> denote a paragraph break with a comment line with three
->trailing spaces, or just a period.
+> trailing spaces, or just a period.
 >
+> You can have links in this text to functions, modules, or
+> constants in other files by putting the name in double-
+> braces like [cyl()](shapes.scad#functionmodule-cyl) or [lerp()](math.scad#function-lerp) or [DOWN](constants.scad-down).
+If you want to
+> link to another file, or section in another file you can use
+> a manual markdown link like [Section: Cuboids](shapes.scad#section-cuboids).
+>
->The end of the block is denoted by a line without a comment.
+> The end of the block is denoted by a line without a comment.
->or a line that is unindented after the comment.
+> or a line that is unindented after the comment.

 Sections can also include Figures; images generated from code that is not shown in a code block.